paulklemm/regression-heatmap-paper/Cover Letter.md

 ### The Summary Review

 Reviewers agree that the paper addresses an important problem, and the high level of contact with experts makes this a good application paper.
 They are concerned in the general sense that linear regression modelling experts need to assess more criteria in order to select best models.
 There are a matrix of measures such as adjusted R square, F statistic, p-values etc. that are often used to understand a multiple regression.
 Other measures such as the Akaike Information Criterion can help analysts to compare models with different power e.g. number of variables.
 Other metrics such as the distribution of residuals can also be useful (and sometimes essential) to make decisions about models.

+<i><font color='green'>

+  * See [Regression Metrics] for detailed changes in the paper with this feedback in mind.
+To summarize:
+    * The Regression Cube can now be displayed w.r.t. different descriptive metrics other than the R² (adjusted R², Akaikes Information Criterion)
+    * Additonally, all suggested features are included into the context information attached to each regression model, including a resdiual scatter plot
+    * The changes are made apparent in the paper in the respective sections (see [Regression Metrics])

+</i></font>

 Some of this might be dealt with by pointing out how user input was used to select the measures used, and to make it clear that the system is intended for expert users who have sufficient understanding of regression and how it should be interpreted that they are able to use the system wisely.